iliasku/mikro/README.md

 # mikro
-ulr shortener using redis as backend and prometheus for metrics
+ulr shortener with a Redis backend and prometheus for metrics

 ## API specification